LeetLLM

 One of the most important findings in long-context research: models don't pay equal attention to all parts of a long prompt.
 Information placed in the middle of a very long context is significantly harder for the model to recall than information at the beginning or end.[9]

-U-shaped retrieval accuracy curve showing the Lost in the Middle effect, where models recall information at the beginning and end of context better than the middle.
-U-shaped retrieval accuracy curve showing the Lost in the Middle effect, where models recall information at the beginning and end of context better than the middle.
+Qualitative U-shaped retrieval pattern for the Lost in the Middle effect, where information near the beginning and end of context is easier to retrieve than information buried in the center.
+Qualitative U-shaped retrieval pattern for the Lost in the Middle effect, where information near the beginning and end of context is easier to retrieve than information buried in the center.

 This creates a U-shaped retrieval curve.
-If you bury a critical fact on page 200 of a 400-page prompt, the model is more likely to miss it than if you put it on page 1 or page 400.
+If you bury a critical fact on page 200 of a 400-page prompt, the model's more likely to miss it than if you put it on page 1 or page 400.
 The practical implication: order matters, even with a 1M context window.

 Latency explosion